patrickcarrington/patrickcarrington/README.md

 - 👋 Hi, I’m @patrickcarrington
-- 🌱 I’m currently studying ...
-BSc Computing at the University of Buckingham
+- 🎓 I’m currently studying BSc Computing at the University of Buckingham
+- 👨🏻‍💻 I'm interested in C++, Python, Security and Data Analysis
-- 📫 How to reach me ... visit my website http://www.patrickcarrington.co.uk for links to my Twitter, LinkedIn and email
+- ✉️ Visit my website http://www.patrickcarrington.co.uk to contact me

 <!---
 patrickcarrington/patrickcarrington is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.